Smart-Jason/nomi/README.md

 This repository contains the showcase website.
 The interactive feature previews use sample content.

-## Publish changes

-GitHub Pages publishes the root of the `main` branch.
-Update the website files and push to `main` to publish a new version.

 ## Font attribution

 Nunito is distributed under the SIL Open Font License; see `assets/Nunito-OFL.txt`.